Category: Scraping use cases

 Datacenter Proxies Are Blocked Instantly

-Naver actively blocks traffic from known datacenter IP ranges.
+Naver, unlike for Search Pages, actively blocks traffic from known datacenter IP ranges to its e-commerce stores.
 Be ready to get familiar with this page really quickly:

 If you’re sending requests from AWS, GCP, or any commercial proxy provider, you’re almost guaranteed to hit: